 It is not necessary for women to cover their hair or wear an abaya.
 Provided your legs and shoulders are covered and your clothes are not too tight then that is fine.
-I simply wore long floaty Aladdin style trousers and a loose cotton shirt (definitely not the height of Travel Blogger fashion).
+I simply wore long floaty Aladdin-style trousers and a loose cotton shirt most of the time.

 Attitudes to Women in Oman

-Some travel sources may suggest that women should wear a fake wedding ring when travelling alone in Oman or the wider Middle East, but I don’t think that is necessary here at all.
+Some travel sources may suggest that women should wear a fake wedding ring when travelling alone in Oman or the wider Middle East.
+I don’t think that is necessary here at all.